rsvaliveti/rsvaliveti.github.io/content/authors/admin/_index.md

     summary: The state recognizes the top ten students who appeared for the Higher Secondary Board Examination every year.
 ---

+I am a system architect in the hardware architecture group at Nokia.
+I was previously employed at Infinera, which was acquired by Nokia in March 2025.
-I am a system architect in the hardware architecture group at Infinera Corp.
-In this role, I have been responsible for the OTN features (e.g. client mappings, ODU multiplexing, protection switching) in several INFN product families (e.g. DTN, DTN-X, XT, GX).
+In this role, I have been responsible for the OTN features (e.g. client mappings,ODU multiplexing, protection switching) in several INFN product families (e.g. DTN, DTN-X, XT, GX).
 This activity involves examining the end-to-end services in a top-down fashion, starting at the network level, and then using this high-level view to derive requirements for (a) the Network Element as a whole, and (b) the datapath ASICs/FPGAs that implement these features.
 In